Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * Tiers: Web Server Environment Tier & Worker Environment Tier
   * You can create multiple environments (dev, test, prod, ...)

+#### Web Servers and Workers

+* Web servers are standard applications that listen for and then process HTTP requests, typically over port 80
+* Workers are specialized applications that have a background processing task that listens for messages on an Amazon SQS queue
+* Workers should be used for long-running tasks

 #### Deployment Options for Updates

 * All at once (deploy all in one go)